lilydjwg/nvchecker/README.rst

 There are several backward-incompatible changes from the previous 1.x version.

 1. Version 2.x requires Python 3.7+ to run.
 2. The command syntax changes a bit.
-You need to use a ``-c`` switch to specify your software version configuration file.
+You need to use a ``-c`` switch to specify your software version configuration file (or use the default).
 3. The configuration file format has been changed from ini to `toml`_.
 You can use the ``nvchecker-ini2toml`` script in this repo to convert your old configuration files.
 However, comments and formatting will be lost.
 4. Several options have been renamed. ``max_concurrent`` to ``max_concurrency``, and all option names have their ``-`` be replaced with ``_``.
 5. All software configuration tables need a ``source`` option to specify which source is to be used rather than being figured out from option names in use.
 This enables additional source plugins to be discovered.